Jodu555/CineFinn/README.md

   - [ ] Let the user create its own playlists with names
 - [ ] Think about a way on how to make it work to add an intro skip button
 - [ ] Implement a native (so called todo list) to see wich series are still not ripped/downloaded/uploaded and maybe also with sorting
-- [ ] Think about maybe a clean entity switch even if the video is finished playing
+- [x] Implement a clean entity switch even if the video is finished playing
 - [x] Update the Client Navigation Search to use native vue for better data updates
 - [x] Port the client application to vite for faster builds and better HMR
 - [x] Add a PATCH /index/ID route to update single anime informations